Tipping in New Zealand

 Should you tip people or expect tips for services in New Zealand?

 Oh, tipping: the biggest culture divide in the world.
 Maybe that is an overstatement but where some countries require you to tip everyone and everything, others simply don’t expect tips at all.
 For New Zealand, paying someone a little extra for their service is not customary, but it is at the customer’s discretion.
-In this quick guide, here’s everything you need to now about tipping in New Zealand.
+In this quick guide, here’s everything you need to know about tipping in New Zealand.

 For more information about paying for things in New Zealand, you’ll find this New Zealand currency article helpful.

-First rule of tipping in New Zealand
+The first rule of tipping in New Zealand

 Tipping is not customary.
 You get a taxi into town, finish a meal at a restaurant, or get a haircut: you do not have to give a tip.
 The lady or gentleman who provided the service is not expecting it from you.